-New residential development will continue to be concentrated along Highway 101 and the coastline.
+New residential development will continue to be concentrated along Highway 101 and the coastline and along the boundary with the City of Powell River.
 The attractiveness of the primarily south facing waterfront and easy access from the highway make this stretch of property very appealing.
 Limiting factors for residential development will continue to be the availability of potable water and the ability of these lots to accommodate on-site septic systems.